5v3n/karakuri/README.md

 ### serious custom yaml field reader

-TBD...
-I have to refer to the source & ri for now.
+I hacked serious' custom yaml field access (quite dirty hack) - but please refer to the source & ri for that, I don't use serious anymore.